 Hall of Justice

-Together with Clark Construction and Levin & Associates Architects, EverGreene conserved historic materials and features throughout the Hall of Justice: wood and metal bronze doors at the entrances and elevators; iron stair handrails; bronze casement windows commemorative plaques, historic mail box and radiator grills as well as the reinstatement of historic decorative painted and glazed finishes, including stenciling and faux bois on the interior doors.
-Plaster ceilings in the four historic staircases were prepared, skim coated and painted.
-Flat and ornamental plaster in the eighth floor jury room and courtroom was repaired, restored and repainted as was the coffered groin-vault lobby ceiling.
-Glass panels in the transoms and elevator sidelights were salvaged cleaned and replaced where necessary with historically accurate glass.
-The Los Angeles Hall of Justice was rededicated and reopened on October 7, 2014.
+Together with Clark Construction and Levin & Associates Architects, EverGreene conserved historic features throughout the Hall of Justice including the wood, metal and bronze doors at the entrances and elevators, iron stair rails, bronze casement windows commemorative plaques, a historic mail box and radiator grills.
+We reinstated historic decorative painted and glazed finishes, including stenciling and faux bois on the interior doors.